 This area was surveyed and laid out in land lots, each lot being forty-five chains square, containing 202 V2 acres.
 The lots were disposed of by lottery.

 Monticello was laid out and made the county seat by an act of the Legislature dated the 10th of December 1808.

 John Randolph, of Virginia, for whom the county had been named, fell into disfavor due to his opposition to the War of 1812 with Great Britain.
-The Georgia Legislature on the 10th of December 1812 passes the Act: “The County of Randolph shall be called and known by the name of JASPER”.
+The Georgia Legislature on the 10th of December 1812 passed the Act: “The County of Randolph shall be called and known by the name of Jasper”.

 The free land obtained by lottery, after clearing, was found to be well adapted to the growth of cotton and com and the rural development of Jasper County was rapid.
 By the year 1810, the population had grown to be 7,573 and in 1820 it had increased to 14, 614.
 Representation, then as now, was based upon population.
 In the decade following 1820, Jasper County was entitled to one senator and four representatives in the state legislature.
 No county in the State, at that time, had more.

 Jasper County has been the residence or birth place of many men who have achieved distinction in political and judicial fields.

 David Adams served Jasper County as a representative in the Georgia Legislature for eleven terms, beginning with the year 1811, and was Shaker of the House 1819-1821.
 He was a man of military rank of Major General in the State Militia as did General John W. Burney.

 Alfred Cuthbert, born in Savannah, Georgia, graduate of Princeton College, came to Jasper County about 1809 and after serving in the Georgia Legislature as a representative, was elected a member of the United States House (1813-1816) and then to the United States Senate (1821-1827), (1835-1843).